 - A budget adjustment may be requested to cover certain additional allowable costs (see categories below) above your standard budget utilizing your student loan which increases your loan debt.

 - The application process opens October 1 and closes April 15th.
 Fall semester adjustments will not be accepted after December 6th and Spring semester adjustments will not be accepted after April 15th.
 Adjustments can not be processed for previous academic years.

-Our processing timeline is up to 12 business days (this excludes holidays and weekends) from receipt of a complete budget adjustment request.
-If additional information or documentation is required to complete your request, this will extend processing time.
+- Our processing timeline is up to 15 business days (this excludes holidays and weekends) from receipt of a complete budget adjustment request.
+If additional information or documentation is required to complete your request, this WILL extend your processing time.

-Join us for one of our Budget Adjustment Information Sessions where we shed more light on documentation and eligibility guidelines or if you simply need help with your application.
+Join us for one of our Budget Adjustment Information Sessions where we shed more light on correct documentation, eligibility guidelines or questions with regards to the application.

 Learn more about the Budget Adjustment Process.

 Group sessions!
 We will focus on completing the application correctly.

 If you did not apply for the maximum GradPlus or Private loan request, you will need to reapply for another GradPlus or Private loan.
 If you have an endorser on your current GradPlus or Private Loan, your endorser must first re-apply and be approved for a new loan prior to submitting a budget adjustment form.